josephglaspie/rpg/readme.md

 # Role Playing Game

-A simple command-line RPG game written in Go featuring turn-based combat, character progression, and multiple enemy types.
+A simple RPG game written in Go featuring turn-based combat, character progression, and multiple enemy types.
+Play either in the console or in your web browser!

 ## How to Play